 Results from 2008, 2009 and 2010 workshops in Portola Valley and Woodside averaged 26 percent, according to the lab's website.

 While there is no cure yet for the disease, there are treatments and a treatment workshop is set for 1 p.m.
 Sunday, Oct.
-21, at the Portola Valley Ranch community house at 1 Indian Crossing.
+23, at the Portola Valley Ranch community house at 1 Indian Crossing.
 Visit this link for more information.

 Or visit suddenoakdeath.org.